 The difference between the amount paid and the amount assessed, subject to filing of an objection, should be paid within one month from the date of the assessment.
 The additional amount assessed attracts interest at the rate of 1% per month from the date on which such tax was due to the date of payment.

-If decisive proof is presented to the SGT that any person has paid tax for any year exceeding the tax due and payable for such tax year as finally settled, such person has the right to recover the tax.
-However, if any tax has become payable by such person in respect of another tax year, the excess amount will be adjusted against the future tax liability.
+If decisive proof is presented to the OTA that any person has paid tax for any year exceeding the tax due and payable for such tax year as finally settled, such person has the right to recover the tax.
+However, if any tax has become payable by such a person in respect of another tax year, the excess amount will be adjusted against the future tax liability.
 Any request for recovery must be presented within five years from the end of the tax year in which the right to refund arises; otherwise, such right shall lapse.

-Where the taxpayer fails to declare correct income in the tax return for any tax year, the SGT may impose a fine in the range of 1% to 25% of the difference between the amount on the basis of the correct taxable income and the amount of tax as per the return submitted.
+Where the taxpayer fails to declare correct income in the tax return for any tax year, the OTA may impose a fine in the range of 1% to 25% of the difference between the amount on the basis of the correct taxable income and the amount of tax as per the return submitted.

 Objections and appeals